-Anger is natural and an emotion all humans experience.
-It is a defense against deeper feelings of fear, hurt, pain and disappointment.
+Anger is natural and an emotion that all humans experience.
+It is a defence against deeper feelings of fear, hurt, pain and disappointment.
 What children need to be able to do is control aggressive impulses that can be connected to the feelings of anger.
 This is certainly possible once they are around 4.
 Younger than that it is harder.
 As they get older they can begin to solve problems so they are less likely to get angry.
 For example, removing toys from the reach of a younger sibling who may destroy them.

-Depending on your child’s temperament you should either stay close to them and offer a sense of connection and acceptance, or give them space and time to calm down.
+Depending on your child’s temperament you should either stay close to them and offer a sense of connection and acceptance or give them space and time to calm down.
 With younger children staying close is more likely to help them.

 Talk to your child about how he feels when he is angry.
 Show that all feelings are allowed but what must be limited is the way in which he reacts to that anger.

 Different types of communication skills and how you can help to develop them.